kierangilliam/deno-craigslist/README.md

 # Deno Craigslist

-This is a port of Joshua Thomas's [Node Craigslist](https://github.com/brozeph/node-craigslist).
+This is a port of Joshua Thomas's [Node Craigslist](https://github.com/brozeph/node-craigslist) with types.

 ### Usage